 You can set the time zone for the switch by name.
-You can also set country, city or time zone parameters.
+You can select continent, country, or time zone region names.

-If the time zone is not set with the new options, the switch retains the offset time zone settings.
-The tsTimeZone command includes an option to revert to the prior time zone format.
-For more information about the --old option, see the Fabric OS Command Reference.
+If the time zone is not set with the named options, the switch retains the offset time zone settings.
+This is a number of hours offset from Greenwich Mean Time (GMT).
+If you have set the time zone with a name, you can revert to the offset format if you choose.
+For more information about the tsTimeZone command, refer to the Fabric OS Command Reference.